CarnaViire/blogpost-7.0/blogpost.md

 HTTP/3 support in `HttpClient` was already feature complete in the previous .NET release, so we mostly concentrated our efforts in this space on the underlying `System.Net.Quic`.
 Despite that, we did introduce few fixes and changes in .NET 7.

-The most important change is that HTTP/3 is now enabled by default ([PR #73153](https://github.com/dotnet/runtime/pull/73153)).
+The most important change is that HTTP/3 is now enabled by default ([dotnet/runtime#73153](https://github.com/dotnet/runtime/pull/73153)).
 It doesn't mean that all HTTP requests will prefer HTTP/3 from now on, but in certain cases they might upgrade to it.
 For it to happen, the request must opt into version upgrade via [`HttpRequestMessage.VersionPolicy`](https://learn.microsoft.com/cs-cz/dotnet/api/system.net.http.httprequestmessage.versionpolicy?view=net-7.0) set to `RequestVersionOrHigher`.
 Then, if the server announces HTTP/3 authority in `Alt-Svc` header, `HttpClient` will use it for further requests, see [RFC 9114 - 3.1.1.
 HTTP Alternative Services](https://www.rfc-editor.org/rfc/rfc9114.html#name-http-alternative-services).

 To name a few other interesting changes:
-- HTTP telemetry was extended to cover HTTP/3 - [Issue #40896](https://github.com/dotnet/runtime/issues/40896).
+- HTTP telemetry was extended to cover HTTP/3 - [dotnet/runtime#40896](https://github.com/dotnet/runtime/issues/40896).
-- Exception details were improved in case QUIC connection cannot be established - [Issue #70949](https://github.com/dotnet/runtime/issues/70949)
+- Exception details were improved in case QUIC connection cannot be established - [dotnet/runtime#70949](https://github.com/dotnet/runtime/issues/70949).
-- Proper usage of Host header for Server Name Identification (SNI) was fixed - [Issue #57169](https://github.com/dotnet/runtime/issues/57169)
+- Proper usage of Host header for Server Name Identification (SNI) was fixed - [dotnet/runtime#57169](https://github.com/dotnet/runtime/issues/57169).